 "Credit Ratings" are ratings of the debtor's ability to pay back the debt by making timely interest payments and of the likelihood of default.
 An agency may rate the creditworthiness of issuers of debt obligations, the debt instruments, and/or in some cases, the servicers of the underlying debt, but not individual consumers.
-A poor credit rating indicates a credit rating agency's opinion that the company or government has a high risk of defaulting, based on the agency's analysis of the entity's history and analysis of long term economic prospects.
+A poor credit rating indicates a credit rating agency's opinion that the company or government has a high risk of defaulting, based on the agency's analysis of the entity's history and analysis of long-term economic prospects.

-"Derivatives" means any financial arrangement traded on a recognised market or market system (and specifically not 'over the counter' securities) whose contribution to portfolio risk, after taking into account any gearing element within the derivative, is essentially no more than that of the security from which it is derived had that security been held ungeared.
+"Derivatives" means any financial arrangement traded on a recognised market or market system (and specifically not 'over the counter' securities) whose contribution to portfolio risk, after considering any gearing element within the derivative, is essentially no more than that of the security from which it is derived had that security been held ungeared.

-"Equities" in respect of the High Growth Fund, means shares of companies listed and traded on a recognised stock exchange or other trading system and any traded derivative of those shares whose contribution to portfolio risk, after taking into account any gearing element within the derivative, is essentially no more than that of the security from which it is derived had that security been held ungeared.
+"Equities" means shares of companies listed and traded on a recognised stock exchange or other trading system and any traded derivative of those shares whose contribution to portfolio risk, after considering any gearing element within the derivative, is essentially no more than that of the security from which it is derived had that security been held ungeared.